samuelroland/PCO-Labo3-Usines/report.md

     EXPECT_EQ(pf.getFund(), FACTORIES_FUND + ORIGINAL_STOCK * PLASTIC_COST);
 }
 ```
 Most of the logic is inside `runMassiveTrades()` where we launch 8 threads to run `FakeWholesaler::massiveTrade()` that is just doing trades in loop until a trade fails.
-At the end of this method, we calculated and made expections on the amount of money spent and total number of items bought in all threads.
+At the end of this method, we calculated and made expectations on the amount of money spent and total number of items bought in all threads.
 As the 2 last lines show, we checked on the factory that the final stock is effectively 0 and that the fund is coherent with all received money.

 ```cpp
 EXPECT_EQ(originalQuantity * cost, totalMoneySpent);
 EXPECT_EQ(originalQuantity, totalItemNumbersBought);
 ```

-We tried to remove temporarly the use of mutex in `trade` and we see that our test is correctly finding incoherences on the final state (more money has been spent than possible and more items have been bought that what is possible).
+We tried to remove temporarily the use of mutex in `trade` and we see on the picture that our test is correctly detecting the wrong final state (more money has been spent than possible and more items have been bought that what is possible).
 ![mutex-removed-fail.png](imgs/mutex-removed-fail.png)

-Finally, after some non light effort, the tests are working effectively and all are passing !
+Finally, after some relatively important effort, the tests are working effectively and all are passing !
 The test `Factory.CanBuildItemWhenItHasRessources` is a bit slow to run, probably because of the sleeps in `buildItem()`.
 ![all-tests.png](imgs/all-tests.png)

 As it was a first experiment with GoogleTest we didn't have time to test all logic.
 Our test suite is focused on Factory, and concurrency on `Factory::trade` and `Extractor::trade`.
 We could have replicated some logic tests on `Extractor` and concurrency tests on `Wholesaler` and other methods (like `buildItem()` running at the same time of a `trade()`).